sinoia/oled-starfield/README.md

 ![OLEDiESP](media/DSC01904.JPG)

-This is really neat litle cube shaped board which includes a microSD card reader, the WiFi enabled ESP8266 chip and a 0.96" blue OLED display.
+This is really neat little cube shaped board which includes a microSD card reader, the WiFi enabled ESP8266 chip and a 0.96" blue OLED display.

 In the picture below you can see the microSD protruding from the slot.
 I like this SD slot because it